shakfu/karma_re/README.md

 # karma analysis

-This project is a variant of [karma~1.6](https://github.com/rconstanzo/karma) which will try to make some changes to the code to reduce its complexity and hopefully make it more understandable.
+This project analyzes the mono version of Rodrigo Constanzo's & raja's & pete's [karma~1.6](https://github.com/rconstanzo/karma) and  will try to make some changes to the code to reduce its complexity and hopefully make it more understandable.

-There will probably be some experiements with some code-editors to try to refactor some of the more complex functions.
+There will probably be some experiements with some AI code-editors to try to refactor some of the more complex functions.

-Analysis of gnu-complexity of the abbreviated (only mono perform) version is:
+Initial analysis of complexity (via gnu-complexity) of only mono perform version is:

 ```text
 NOTE: proc ease_bufoff in file source/projects/karma_tilde/karma~.c line 170